uni-notes/uni-notes/docs/CS_Electives/Data_Mining/05_Data_Exploration.md

 ### Robustness

-Ability of a statistical procedure to handle a variety of non-normal distributions, including outliers
+Ability of a statistical procedure to handle a variety of distributions (non-normal) and contamination (outliers, etc)

 There is a trade-off between efficiency and robustness